 The phrase “feather canyons” further deepens the dreamlike imagery, suggesting softness and expansiveness.

-The final line, “I’ve looked at clouds that way,” reflects a youthful perspective of seeing the world through a lens of wonder, where everything feels magical and full of potential.
+The final line, “I’ve looked at clouds that way,” offers a youthful perspective of seeing the world through a lens of wonder, where everything feels magical and full of potential.

 Verse 2: The Disillusionment of Clouds